 In XCode select the Dev target and the emulator you want to build your developer app for:

-To run your custom developer app on a device which is not a test device, you will have to sign the developer app with your certificates.
+To run your custom developer app on a device which is not registered as a test device on the Apple Developer Portal, you will have to sign the developer app with your certificates manually and distibrute it via TestFlight.